DE / EN

 Conference contributions

-Schneider, S., Bolbos, A., Kadel, P., & Holzwarth, B. (March 2019).
+Schneider, S., Bolbos, A., Kadel, P., & Holzwarth, B. (2019, March).
 Exposed children – protected parents: Shading of playgrounds as an intervention field of skin cancer and dermatological prevention.
 Talk given at the 46th Annual Meeting of the Arbeitsgemeinschaft Dermatologische Forschung e.V.
 (ADF).
-Munich, Germany
+Munich, Germany.

-Kadel, P., Arenth, N., Erdmann, L., Fröhlich, S., Grünewald, J., Wolf, S., Salwender, M., Schüßlbauer, A., Tröndle, E., & Stahlberg, D. (September 2018).
+Kadel, P., Arenth, N., Erdmann, L., Fröhlich, S., Grünewald, J., Wolf, S., Salwender, M., Schüsslbauer, A., Tröndle, E., & Stahlberg, D. (2018, September).
 Lach dich mutig: Humortraining als Intervention bei Präsentationsangst.
-Poster presented at the 51st Congress of the German Psychological Society (DGPs).
-Frankfurt am Main, Germany.
+Poster presented at the 51st Conference of the German Society for Psychology (DGPs).
+Frankfurt, Germany.

 • Courses